 Proposal A led to increased state education expenditures by altering Article 9 (Finance and Taxation) of the Michigan state constitution and changing the tax systems that raised revenues for schools.
 Specifically, Proposal A required that the sales and use tax be raised by two percentage points and that a new state property tax of 6 mills be enacted.
 As a result, Michigan's state general sales tax revenues were about \$201 higher per capita in Michigan post-1994, while state property tax revenues were approximately \$165 higher per capita (\$843 higher per pupil; see Figure 4b).
-Proposal A also sets limits on the minimum and maximum property tax rates that could be imposed locally.
-Consequently, local property tax rates and revenues declined on average by \$3,605 per pupil, as well as total (state + local) property tax rates and revenues by \$2,610 per pupil; see Figure 4b.
+Proposal A also set limits on the minimum and maximum property tax rates that could be imposed locally.
+Consequently, local property tax rates and revenues declined on average by \$3,605 per pupil, as well as total-the sum of state and local-property tax rates and revenues by \$2,610 per pupil; see Figure 4b.
 Thus, Proposal A ultimately resulted in property tax relief for Michigan citizens.

-Proposal A also increased the cigarette tax by 50 cents per pack, and the real estate transfer tax increased by 0.45 percentage points, leading to small increases in state tobacco tax and documentary/stock tax revenues (\$27 and \$4 per capita on average, respectively; see Figure 4a).
-All revenues generated from the Proposal A tax increases were earmarked for the state School Aid Fund and then distributed by the state to school districts based on a foundation grant formula (Courant & Loeb, 1997).8
+Proposal A also increased the cigarette tax by 50 cents per pack, and the real estate transfer tax increased by 0.45 percentage points.
+As shown in Figure 4a, these tax changes led to small increases in the state tobacco tax-\$27 per capita, on average-and in documentary and stock tax revenues-\$4 per capita, on average.
+We note that our measure of documentary and stock tax revenues includes real estate transfer tax revenues, as the Census Bureau does not provide a separate measure of them.

+All revenues generated from the Proposal A tax increases were earmarked for the state School Aid Fund and then distributed by the state to school districts based on a foundation grant formula (Courant & Loeb, 1997).
+Districts that raised more than the base foundation grant with the required local property tax rate were not required to return the excess revenue to the state, though the state did cap revenues in previously high-spending districts based on 1994 revenue levels (Cullen & Loeb, 2004).
+Certain high-wealth districts were also able to raise additional funding above the foundation grant via hold harmless mills.